 Be sure to keep track of how much CBD you take as well as how often you take it.
 Be sure to also note other foods or drinks you you have had as well.
 This underscores the importance of purchasing CBD products with an accurate milligram amount listed.
 It allows you to keep an accurate account of how much of CBD you are actually taking.
 With this method you will be able to pinpoint and/or recognize differencence in how you feel while also taking into account other variables.

 In determining the right amount of CBD for you, keep track of how you feel each day you take CBD, and also note how you feel on the days you don’t.
 If you are taking CBD with a specific health goal in mind, keep track of how you feel before and after taking CBD.

-Keeping track of how your body feels, helps you determine how your body responds to the serving size of CBD.
-Since CBD has the ability to help regulate a broad range of functions in the body, there are things you may experience right away and some things things that can only be experienced over time.
+Monitoring how your body feels helps you determine how your body responds to the serving size of CBD.
+Since CBD has the ability to help regulate a broad range of functions in the body, there are some things you may experience right away and some things things that can only be experienced over time.

 What influences the ideal CBD Serving Size?